 - 18 tooth rear sprocket (fixed)

 - 19 tooth rear sprocket and freewheel (it's a flip-flop hub)

 - Bluemels Popular mudguards

-The paint job isn't as shiny as it once was either, even though the bike has been stored indoors.
+The paint job isn't as shiny as it once was.
 It has developed a lovely patina though.

 Here are some recent photos:

-These forks are lovely to ride – you can actually see them give a little when you put some weight on the handlebars.
-They're a beautiful shape too, not like the overbuilt tubing we have to put up with nowadays.
+The forks give a very comfortable ride – you can actually see them give a little when you put some weight on the handlebars.
+I really like the delicate curve; not like the overbuilt health and safety conscious tubing that we have to contend with nowadays.

 So who made it?

 Unfortunately, nobody has been able to identify the builder.
 I once sent Hilary Stone (considered by many to be as good a person to ask as any) some photos, but he wrote back to say he couldn't identify it.